-Contents
+Table of Contents

-INTRODUCTION 1 PRINCIPLES OF INFORMED CONSENT FOR SERVICE Who can Provide Informed Consent for Service?
-1 Who is Responsible for Obtaining Informed Consent for Service?
-3 When Should Informed Consent for Service be Obtained?
-4 How Should Informed Consent for Service be Obtained?
-4 APPENDIX A: Facilitating Informed Consent for Service with Individuals with Comr APPENDIX B: Reflective Questions for the Informed Consent for Service Process 8 APPENDIX C: Informed Consent for Service Common Scenarios - Best Practice 10 ACKNOWLEDGEMENTS 15 REFERENCES 16
+Introduction 1 Elements of Informed Consent for Service 1 Who can Provide Informed Consent for Service?
+1 When Should Informed Consent for Service be Obtained?
+2 Who is Responsible for Obtaining Informed Consent for Service?
+2 How Should Informed Consent for Service be Obtained?
+2 APPENDIX A - Facilitating Informed Consent for Service with Individuals with Communication Impairments 6 APPENDIX B - Reflective Questions for the Informed Consent for Service Process 8 APPENDIX C - Informed Consent for Service Common Scenarios - Best Practice .0